supervelo/velopay/README.md

 4. npm run start
 5. Run relayer & handler
 6. Enter sample prompt: "Can you please send 15 USDC token to this address 0xeD37FD0d6F0f69236E7472B36796e133D20EcC32"
+-   "Can you please help me get max USDC token against 0.6 matic token"
+-   "Can you please make a bid of 10 ETH for BAYC NFT of token id 124"
-7. You should login to wallet with Passkeys to send txs
+8. You should login to wallet with Passkeys to send txs

 Required*: Node version > 18 with npm i --legacy-peer-deps